 When working with clinicians to study the function of a rare variant found in patient, it is very important to establish a strong collaborative relationship.
 Although clinical and basic biomedical researchers may share interests in the same gene or genetic pathways, there is a large cultural and linguistic (e.g. medical jargon, model organism specific nomenclature) gap between the clinical and scientific fields.
 A strong, trust-based relationship between the two parties can be built through extensive communication.
 Furthermore, bidirectional communication is critical to establish and maintain this relationship.
 For example, in the two cases described in the representative results section, identification of additional patients with similar genotype and phenotype, and subsequent functional study was critical to prove the pathogenicity of the variants of interest.
 Even with strong functional data, researchers and clinicians often have a hard time to convince human geneticists that a variant identified in “n=1” cases is the true cause of disease.

 Once the MO researcher identifies that a variant of interest is damaging, it is critical to communicate the information back to the clinical collaborators as soon as possible so they can more actively try to identify matching cases by networking with other clinicians and human geneticists around the world.
-Tools such as Geno2MP (Genotypes to Mendelian Phenotypes, geno2mp.gs.washington.edu), a de-identified database of 9,650 individuals (as of Sep 2018) enrolled in the University of Washington’s Center for Mendelian Genomics Study41 that includes patients and family members suspected of having genetic disorders, can be searched to assess whether there are individuals that may have the same disorder and contact the lead clinician using their messaging feature.
-Alternatively, one can use GeneMatcher (www.genematcher.org), a matchmaking website for clinicians, basic researchers and patients who share interest in the same gene, to identify additional patients that carry rare variants in the same gene.
-Since GeneMatcher is part of a larger integrative network of matchmaking websites called Matchmaker Exchange (www.matchmakerexchange.org)42, one can also search additional databases around the world including Australian Genomics Health Alliance Patient Archive (mme.australiangenomics.org.au/#/home), Broad Matchbox (seqr.broadinstitute.org/matchmaker/matchbox), DECIPHER (decipher.sanger.ac.uk), MyGene2 (www.mygene2.org/MyGene2) and PhenomeCentral (phenomecentral.org) in a single GeneMatcher gene submission.
+Tools such as Geno2MP (Genotypes to Mendelian Phenotypes,, a de-identified database of 9,650 individuals (as of Sep 2018) enrolled in the University of Washington’s Center for Mendelian Genomics Study41 that includes patients and family members suspected of having genetic disorders, can be searched to assess whether there are individuals that may have the same disorder and contact the lead clinician using their messaging feature.
+Alternatively, one can use GeneMatcher , a matchmaking website for clinicians, basic researchers and patients who share interest in the same gene, to identify additional patients that carry rare variants in the same gene.
+Since GeneMatcher is part of a larger integrative network of matchmaking websites called Matchmaker Exchange 42, one can also search additional databases around the world including Australian Genomics Health Alliance Patient Archive , Broad Matchbox , DECIPHER , MyGene2 and PhenomeCentral in a single GeneMatcher gene submission.
 Although one can participate in GeneMatcher as a “researcher”, we recommend the basic scientists to utilize this website together with their clinical collaborators since communication with other clinicians that must happen after the match is made requires certain level of medical expertise.

 Acknowledgements: